 The structure of the course will vary according to whether you want to teach chemistry, physics or another science.
-You should have at least an A Level in the science subject that you intend to teach, and, typically, you should have already received a conditional offer for initial teacher training (ITT).
-You will complete this preparatory 36-week course in June, ready for starting ITT in September.
+You should have at least an A Level in the science subject that you intend to teach, and, you should have already received a conditional offer for initial teacher training (ITT).
+You will complete this preparatory course ready for starting ITT in September.

 When you successfully complete your ITT, your career prospects will be very good.
 There is a national shortage of science teachers, particularly in physics and chemistry.
 So there are excellent job opportunities both in the North East and throughout the country.

 Sunderland has a heritage of teacher training which dates back to 1908.
-What’s more, we’re one of only 25 ‘outstanding’ teacher-training institutions in the UK, according to Ofsted.
+What’s more, we’re one of only a small number of teacher-training institutions in the UK offering a broad range of science.

-There is no tuition fee for this degree, and you will be paid a bursary while you are studying on the course.
+There is no tuition fee for this course, and you will be paid a bursary while you are studying.

 Watch trainee teachers and a subject knowledge enhancement coordinator explain what a subject knowledge enhancement course is: